 - Maitrise in American Literature from Paris 8

-- Teaching since 2000; teaching at TIS since 2005
+- Teaching since 2000; teaching at ISP since 2005

 I love those moments of discovery for students when they take something I had to offer as a teacher and makes it theirs.
-When I see how something is understood, I learn as a teacher.The International School is a thriving multicultural environment and it is interesting for me simply to be around people from so many different countries and backgrounds.
+When I see how something is understood, I learn as a teacher. the International School of Portland is a thriving multicultural environment and it is interesting for me simply to be around people from so many different countries and backgrounds.

 - From Belgium